Visa policy of India

 Visitors to India must obtain a visa unless they come from one of the visa-exempt countries.
 Nationals of certain countries may obtain a visa on arrival or an e-Visa online, while others must obtain a visa from an Indian diplomatic mission.

 Visa policy map

 Freedom of movement

-Nationals of the following countries do not need visas or passports to enter India (unless arriving from mainland China, Hong Kong, Macau, Maldives or Pakistan) and may live and work in the country without any limit of stay.
+Nationals of the following two countries do not need visas or passports to enter India, and may live and work in India without any limit of stay.
+However, they must not arrive from, or transit through, mainland China, Hong Kong, Macau, or Pakistan prior to seeking entry into India.

 Overseas citizens of India and persons of Indian origin

-Foreign nationals possessing an Overseas Citizen of India card or a Persons of Indian Origin Card are exempt from visa requirements and may live and work in India without any limit of stay.
-Nationals of Bangladesh and Pakistan are not entitled to hold Overseas Citizenship of India.
+Foreign nationals possessing either a valid Overseas Citizen of India card or a Persons of Indian Origin Card are exempt from visa requirements and may live and work in India without any limit of stay.